Mbed-TLS/mbedtls/docs/architecture/psa-thread-safety/psa-thread-safety.md

 * For every API call, have a test which runs multiple copies of the call simultaneously.
 * After implementing other threading platforms, expand the tests to these platforms.
 * Have increased testing for kicking persistent keys out of slots.
-* Explicitly test that there all global variables are protected, for this we need to cover every operation in a concurrent scenario while running ThreadSanitizer.
+* Explicitly test that all global variables are protected, for this we would need to cover every operation in a concurrent scenario while running ThreadSanitizer.
+* Run tests on more threading implementations, once these implementations are supported.

 ### Performance